The ideal solution for Impact Investors, Accelerators, Grant Makers, and Network organizations.

 Finally, make sure to save your metric assignments!

-You have now successfully collected all the information about your investments in Impact Cloud.
-By doing so, you have centralized all necessary information and mechanisms to track data for your investments.
 The next step will go over how to go about the data collection and entry process.

 3. Data collection / Data entry

 3.1 Self-reported data

 This option allows you to directly type the results for each company, and for one or multiple years.
 This method is recommended when your staff is adding historical data or reviewing the values entered by the companies in the survey (which will be covered in the next session).